 Convex mirrors and manual spotters for blind zones.

-Video analytics can monitor for running and crowding in low-visibility areas, surfacing unsafe behavior or unexpected movement.
-Data-driven insights help facilities teams prioritize lighting upgrades and redesign layouts to eliminate persistent blind spots.
+Video AI can monitor for running and crowding in low-visibility areas, surfacing unsafe behavior or unexpected movement.
+The resulting data helps facilities teams prioritize lighting upgrades and redesign layouts to eliminate blind spots.

-Integrating a Modern AI Camera System: From NVR to AI Insights for Logistics Safety
+Integrating a video AI camera system: from NVR to AI insights for logistics safety

-For many logistics teams, upgrading safety tech can sound daunting—especially if it means ripping out old systems or retraining staff from scratch.
-The reality?
-Modern AI camera platforms are built for easy integration.
+For many logistics teams, upgrading safety tech can sound daunting, especially if it means replacing old systems or retraining staff from scratch.
+However, current video AI platforms are built for easy integration.

 Feature | Traditional NVR System | AI Camera Platform (Cloud NVR) |